rust-lang/book/src/ch17-03-more-futures.md

 The `a` future still runs for a bit before handing off control to `b`, because it calls `slow` before ever calling `trpl::sleep`, but after that the futures swap back and forth each time one of them hits an await point.
-In this case, we have done that after every call to `slow`, but we could break up the work however makes the most sense to us.
+In this case, we have done that after every call to `slow`, but we could break up the work in whatever way makes the most sense to us.

 We don’t really want to _sleep_ here, though: we want to make progress as fast as we can.
 We just need to hand back control to the runtime.
 We can do that